top of page

 Positive and less positive shadow elements of facilitation

-The shadow elements of facilitation can seldom be articulated or made explicit as a necessary part of the function.
-They tap into both positive and less positive influences and pressures.
-This blog focuses on the less positive ones because they are often the most challenging, often occuring in the moment and requiring rapid response.
-Many of the positive ones serve as the connective tissue that brings and holds people together in a common purpose, across differences.
+Many positive influences serve as the connective tissue that brings and holds people together in a common purpose, across differences.
 These include interactive design, continuing opportunities for feedback, variety of methods, planning for social interaction and networking.
 That connective tissue needs to be nurtured and developed in very particular ways that match what the client wants and client system can support.
 Other parts of the Facilitate It methodology address integration of the positive dimensions of shadow facilitation.
 Co-facilitation is a key approach: capacitating and enabling others to deliver well within a shared design.

 The shadow job: nine client system pressures that can influence facilitation

 To bring a strong counterpoint to client system pressures from internal organizing leads, resource people or participants, your job as a facilitator may need to expand from the TOR to tactics.
+Many examples from experience relate to speaking truth to power, holding more senior people accountable for process norms, and applying these equally across all participants.

 You may struggle to balance what you know about effective processes with collective pressure to: